 Let’s be real!
 Though this rice pudding isn’t the most gorgeous of all in the look, its heavenly flavor makes up for it all.
 It takes two hours of cooking to put together this bowlful of goodness.

 While the concept may come across as bizarre, sanguinaccio dolce is actually a phenomenal dessert that’s worth a try.
 Sweet, salty, and slightly metallic, the sweet treat tends to resemble a thick hot chocolate when served warm.

 In this exotic recipe, pig’s blood is made creamy with ingredients like dark chocolate, pine nuts, milk, and sugar.
 To your surprise, it turns out incredibly elegant and tasty.
 Not only the spooky season, but this pudding is great for any time of the year.

 If you’ve got some ladyfingers around, don’t be shy to dip them into this pudding.
 It’s best enjoyed warm.
 As it cools down, you’d better give it a light stir before serving.

-If you’re a true food connoisseur, you’re certainly no stranger to panna cotta.
+If you’re a true food connoisseur, you’re certainly no stranger to panna cotta, a brilliant dessert for BBQ sessions or family gatherings.
 This Italian classic is one of the most eaten-with-a-spoon desserts in the world.
 Visually, it’s exquisite enough to be the centerpiece of any dinner party.

 There’s nothing much complicated to a vanilla panna cotta.
 In this dish, a silky custard is thickened with a touch of gelatin and molded into single-serving portions.
 It’s flavorful, smooth, and velvety that’s meant to melt across your tongue.